Sell your food or drink product in a supermarket

 - Become a Lidl supplier

-- Becoming a supplier to the Henderson Group (brands include Spar, Eurospar and Vivo)
+- Becoming a supplier to the Henderson Group (includeing Spar, Eurospar and Vivo)

 - Become a supplier to the Co-op